 What is Scintillation Counter?

 A charged particle loses energy when passing through the scintillator thus leaving the trail of excited molecules and atoms.
-A rapid interatomic transfer of electronic excitation energy follows, which leads to the burst of scintillator material ( luminescence characteristic.
+A rapid interatomic transfer of electronic excitation energy follows, which leads to the burst of scintillator material luminescence characteristics.
 The scintillation response, when a particle stops leading to the light output.
 The energy loss of a particle is measured when a particle passes completely through a scintillator.

 Applications of Scintillation Counter

-- There are several counters of mounted on helicopters and some pickup trucks for rapid response in case of a security situation due to radioactive waste or dirty bombs.
+- There are several counters mounted on helicopters and some pickup trucks for rapid response in case of a security situation due to radioactive waste or dirty bombs.

-- It is widely used in Screening technologies, In vivo and ELISA alternative technologies, cancer research, epigenetics and Cellular research.
+- It is widely used in screening technologies, In vivo and ELISA alternative technologies, cancer research, epigenetics, and Cellular research.

-Stay tuned with BYJU’S to learn more about interesting concepts like optics, thermodynamics, mechanics and more with the help of interactive and engaging video lessons.
+Stay tuned with BYJU’S to learn more about interesting concepts like optics, thermodynamics, mechanics, and more with the help of interactive and engaging video lessons.

 The ratio of the energy of scintillation light to the energy deposited is known as scintillation efficiency.

 What is the purpose of the scintillation counter?

 The scintillation counter is used for detecting and for measuring ionizing radiation.